rohrerj/scion/doc/BorderRouter.md

 In the future we might want to replace the go channels that are used for communicating between the goroutines with custom ring buffers in case this provides higher performance.

-## Traffic engineering
+## Traffic control (scheduling)
-With the implementation as described in this document the forwarders process the packets in the order they are enqueued.
+With the implementation as described in this document the forwarders process the packets from one single queue.
 In the future we can use additional queues for prioritized traffic between the processing routines and the forwarders.
 See [PR 4054](https://github.com/scionproto/scion/pull/4054).

 ## UDP generic segment offloading (GSO)
 In the future we could add UDP generic segment offloading (GSO) for the connections between border router of different ASes to improve the performance even more.
-Such an implementation would be feasible in the future because we would just have to identify identify which border router interfaces are affected and for them make some changes to the IO parts.
+Such an implementation would be feasible in the future because we would just have to identify which border router interfaces are affected and for them make some changes to the IO parts.

 # Implementation steps
 * Restructure the router/dataplane.go file to have a reading, processing and forwarding functionality
 * Add buffer reusal support
 * Add slow-path support
+* Add configurability for the new functionalities